Opening or switching to a student bank account

 Most banks offer student accounts that come with a variety of freebies and interest-free overdraft deals.
 Make sure you shop around and compare interest rates and other charges and pick the best overall deal, not just the one with the best freebies.

 When choosing an account with an interest-free overdraft make sure to find out whether the amount advertised is “guaranteed” and the interest rate you'll be charged on it once you’ve graduated.
-Top Tip: Don’t rely on your overdraft as an extra source of income and never go over your overdraft limit, as charges can mount up.

 Banks will need to verify your identity and student status through documents such as your passport, driving licence and enrolment certificate.
 Each bank will have its own procedures so it's worth checking what you'll need before you apply.